 It’s somewhere everyone should make the point of visiting at least once in their lives.
-Here are 12 interesting facts about Devon and its various holiday hotspots you might not already be aware of!
+Here are some fun facts about Devon and its various holiday hotspots you might not already be aware of!

 Devon is famous for playing host to the Jurassic Coast.
-This stunning 95-mile coastal run is one of the most historically important natural artefacts in the country.
-The rugged and unspoilt walks here connect from Exmouth all the way down to Dorset.
+This stunning 95-mile coastal run is one of the most historically important natural artifacts in the country.
+The rugged and unspoiled walks here connect from Exmouth all the way down to Dorset.

 Devon’s name is thought to derive from Dumnonia, a word originally used to identify the Celtic people who once lived in the area.